It may help to look at the section How well am I orienteering? before reading more here.

 This SLOW video on Route Choice is a helpful introduction to a complex issue where there is ultimately no substitute for experience.

 The video link below takes you to the YouTube Playlist for the Get Up To Speed videos.
-Select 7/9 Route Choice from the top left.
+Select 7/9 Route Choice from the playlist.

 Understanding the shape of the land is central to good Route Choice and navigation on route.